saimsajidirl/saimsajidirl/README.md

 ## 🚀 About Me
 ### Muhammad Saim

-Software Engineer specializing in Full-Stack Python Development, with a focus on backend systems, Automation,Web Scraping and AI applications.
-Experienced in building production-grade tools like NovoScribe, a GenAI clinical reporting system for Novo Nordisk, and Tiktok Live Automation, a high-speed TikTok automation engine.
-Proficient in Django, FastAPI, MongoDB, and Playwright, I bring deep backend expertise with tech like databases, LLMs, and DevOps tools to solve real-world problems with efficiency.
+Experienced Software Engineer specializing in Full-Stack Python Development, with a strong emphasis on backend systems, Automation, Web Scraping, and AI-driven applications.
+Experienced in architecting and delivering production-grade solutions for enterprise use cases, including real-time automation engines and GenAI-powered platforms.
+Proficient in Django, FastAPI, MongoDB, and Playwright, with solid expertise in scraping frameworks like BeautifulSoup and lxml.
+Adept at working with databases, large language models (LLMs), and DevOps tools to build scalable, high-performance systems that solve complex, real-world problems efficiently.

 ## 💻 Tech Stack
 <p align="center">